Vikneshwaran2004/SMART-CCTV-MONITORING-SYSTEM/README.md

              and detect the objects.

 6. Existing The Program:
-    To stop the program, simply press the Esc key or click Exit button in the
+    To stop the program, simply press the Esc key or click Exit button in the interface.